New Orleans WWII Museum—Why It’s a Must-See (+ Visit Tips)

 For decades, he and my grandmother went to his ship reunions, and through the pictures, I saw a very different side of my grandparents.
 They knew how to party! 🙂

-When my beloved grandfather passed, we reviewed what he kept from his time in the navy and the reunions, and managed to find Tom.
+When my beloved grandfather passed, we reviewed what he kept from his time in the Navy and the reunions and managed to find Tom.
 He was still alive and lived surprisingly close to where my grandparents lived.
 We shared the news and invited him to join us.

 I’ll never forget the sight of this stoic older gentleman with tears splashing down his face.
 Over half a century later, he was still very much back in that time.
 As his face met ours, our tears flowed together.

-Here’s all about visiting the New Orleans WWII museum, what you can expect, and visit tips.
+Here’s all about visiting the New Orleans WWII Museum, what you can expect, and visit tips.
 Whether you have a personal connection or not, it’ll be a visit you’ll likely never forget.

-This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
-Please read full disclosure for more information.
+This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links at no extra cost.
+Please read the full disclosure for more information.

 About the New Orleans WWII Museum

 The WWII Museum in New Orleans honors the legacy of the “Greatest Generation” through everything they do.
-They opened on D-Day in 2000, and have received millions of visitors.
+They opened on D-Day in 2000 and have received millions of visitors.

 The museum shares the story of the American experience in the war.
 They do this so people of all ages can understand what freedom means.